Adimurai: History

 Adithadi is a non-lethal version of Adimurai which was developed in the Tamilnadu region of ancient India.
 It saw most of its practice in the Chola and Pandya kingdoms, where preliminary empty hand techniques were used.

 Practice

 Adimurai is traditionally practiced outdoors or in unroofed areas.
 It is mainly practiced by, Kallars, and Nadars of southern Tamil Nadu.
 Techniques include strictly punching, basic kicking and basic blocking.

 In popular culture

 Adimurai was depicted in the film Pattas (2020) starring Dhanush, directed by R. S. Durai Senthilkumar.

-Adhiveeran (Udhayanidhi Stalin), the secondary protagonist in the film Maamannan (2023), is an Adimurai tutor.